NYASALAND POLICE ASSOCIATION

 LAST BUT NOT LEAST ~ REUNION 2023 - CLICK FOR GALLERY PICTURES

 Barry Thorne - From his book, "A Varied Life", Barry has generously volunteered to share those chapters relating to Nyasaland via this website over the next month or so.
-This month, now available on the Items of Interest page, he tells of his postings to Blantyre and Limbe.
+This month, now available on the Items of Interest page, he tells of his time in Special Branch.

 NEWSLETTER No 1 of 2022